 St. Catherine’s Church belongs to the complex of the Church of Nativity.
 It is the Bethlehem parish church and part of a Franciscan Monastery.

-The church is dedicated to St Catherine of Alexandria, which lived in the 4th in the Egyptian city of Alexandria.
-She belonged to a noble family and even she was a young girl, Catherine converted many people to Christianity.
-For this reason, the Roman Emperor Maxentius hung 18-year old Catherine on a spiked wheel and after that, she was beheaded.
+The church is dedicated to St Catherine of Alexandria, who lived in the 4th in the Egyptian city of Alexandria.
+She belonged to a noble family and even though she was a young girl, Catherine converted many people to Christianity.
+For this reason, the Roman Emperor Maxentius hung 18-year-old Catherine on a spiked wheel and after that, she was beheaded.
 Angels took her body to Mountain Sinai where her remains are now.

 St. Catherine’s church was built by the Franciscans in 1881 on the former place of the 5th-century Monastery of St. Jerome and Crusaders Church from the 12th century.
 The church and the Cloister of St. Jerome were reconstructed in 1948 by architect Antonio Barluzzi.
 Today it is known by the Christmas Eve Mass on the night of the 24th of December, which is broadcast around the world every year.